alphabriones/fe-technical-exam/README.md

 However, any attempt to complete the design would be viewed favourably.

+NOTE: It is important to understand that in the Exam, the API is read only.
+That is, there are no post/update/delete requests included.
+Please imitate the design to your best ability.

 ### Requirement 1 - Case Grid List Component

 The first component is to create a paginated Grid List.
 This component should be bound to the following API Endpoint